 During my travels I always look for my favourite animals – snakes.
-I keep a few snakes at home but only constrictors and I know what I can expect from them.
-I’m writing this article to explain certain fantasies about snake charmers and about reptiles which lead secretive lives far away from humans and they are never guilty of anything.
+I keep a few snakes at home, but only constrictors and I know what I can expect from them.
+I’m writing this article to explain certain fantasies about snake charmers and about reptiles, which lead secretive lives far away from humans, and they are never guilty of anything.
 For that reason I’ve described a few of my encounters with cobras.
-Whilst in India, Nepal, Sri Lanka or Malaysia I had many opportunities to get very close to them even though it was definitely an adventure with a thrill.
+Whilst in India, Nepal, Sri Lanka or Malaysia I had many opportunities to get very close to them, even though it was definitely an adventure with a thrill.

-Snake charming in India
+Snake charmers in India

-On the other hand although I was very careful there is never anything certain with cobras.
-I was told that the cobra had its teeth taken out but teeth grow back and the venom is produced all the time.
-The cobra I handled was calm and did not attack me.
+On the other hand, although I was very careful there is never anything certain with cobras.
+I was told that the cobra had its teeth taken out, but teeth grow back and the venom is produced all the time.
+The cobra I handled was calm and didn’t attack me.
 Maybe its mouth were sewn, maybe their teeth were removed and it was given a drug, but either way it looked very active to me.
-On the other hand I have to remember that this type of game could finish with my death because I never know if the cobra was “prepared” for the show and if I would be always lucky.
+On the other hand I have to remember that this type of game could finish with my death, because I would never know if the cobra was prepared for the show, and if I’d be always lucky.

 There is also a theory which says that cobras dance when they hear music.
-This is obviously not true because snakes are deaf and can not hear anything.
-They only respond to movement of a flute and they can sense vibrations of the ground when charmers hit it with their feet.
+This is obviously not true, because snakes are deaf and cannot hear anything.
+They only respond to movement of a flute and they can sense vibrations of the ground, when charmers hit it with their feet.

 Cobras in Sri Lanka

-Another time, when I was in Sri Lanka, next to mango retailers there was also a boy with two cobras and of course I could not resist them.
-Because I had three beautiful snakes at home and I missed them terribly I was really tempted to play with those cobras.
+Another time, when I was in Sri Lanka, next to mango retailers there was also a boy with two cobras, and of course I could not resist them.
+Because I had three beautiful snakes at home and I missed them terribly, I was really tempted to play with those cobras.

-This was yet just another great experience of my trip which I would rather not recommend to everyone.
+This was yet just another great experience of my trip, which I would rather not recommend to everyone.
 The reason is simple – you can die!

 Searching for pit vipers in Malaysia

-To those who dare to have a close interaction with snakes I wish wonderful and blood freezing experiences.
-As some of my readers have guessed I am the snake charmer, both during my travels and at home.
+To those who dare to have close interaction with snakes I wish wonderful and blood freezing experiences.
+As some of my readers have guessed I am the true snake charmer, both during my travels and at home.

-Snakes do not walk on two legs, and they do not feed their young with milk.
+Snakes don’t walk on two legs, and they do not feed their young with milk.
 They don’t have fur and they are not similar to us in anything.
 This means that despite that Aesculapian snake is a symbol of health care, despite the fact that snakes help people in controlling pests, and despite that snakes provide people with venom for medicines and serums, still most people are not able to show them any gratitude.
-People look with disgust at photos of snakes and they react with even more disgust to pictures of snakes swallowing rabbits, which by the way devastated Australia.
-However on the other hand they look friendly at bears or tigers which would rip their children to shreds.
+People look with disgust at photos of snakes, and they react with even more disgust to pictures of snakes swallowing rabbits, which by the way devastated Australia.
+However on the other hand they look friendly at bears or tigers, which would rip their children to shreds.

-Snakes lead secretive lives away from people and if they are close to us that prey on rats which destroy our grain stocks and electric cables.
-Snakes are our allies and when it comes to envenomations thousands and millions more people drown in their bathtubs or get killed by drugs than by snakes.
+Snakes lead secretive lives away from people, and if they are close to us, that prey on rats which destroy our grain stocks and electric cables.
+Snakes are our allies, and when it comes to envenomations, thousands and millions more people drown in their bathtubs or get killed by drugs than by snakes.
 What’s more, rattlesnakes even have a loud warning system which notifies people in time to not to get close to them.
 In my opinion, when it comes to certain issues people are not fully rational beings.
 Especially for the most empty, selfish and retarded women reptiles are seen only as part of their gallantry.
 It is because of such a terrible attitude to those beautiful animals and irrational fear that 30% of humanity shares with apes, snakes have become victims of people’s hatred and their desire to possess.